 Many women suffer from what we deem "Cold Hand Syndrome" during winter, turning typically fun activities into a sufferfest.
 As a result, women tend to waffle between ski mittens and gloves, trying to seek out the best option to prevent their fingers from going numb.
 Our testers are women who have tried both, noting the tradeoffs involved in both gloves and mitts.
 So which do you prefer?

 Mittens from left to right: Dakine Tundra Mitt, Swany Legend II, Hestra Heli Mitt.

 are a perfect choice if you're looking to keep your hands warm.
-Mittens are effectively warmer than gloves, because air can circulate in a glove, and you can keep your fingers together in a mitt.
-That said, mittens do not have great dexterity, which is a deal-breaker for many.
+Mittens are warmer than gloves, because air can circulate in a glove, and you can keep your fingers together in a mitt.
+That said, mittens do not have high dexterity, which is a deal-breaker for many.
 Mittens in this review include the; Hestra Heli-Mitt

 (Our Editors' Choice for Mittens), Dakine Tundra Mitt - Women's